mossbanay/Psychology-3-4/Questions/Chapter7.md

 #### What role(s) does the amygdala play in implicit memory?

-Contributes to the creation of conditioned emotional responses.
+Contributes to the creation of conditioned emotional or fear responses.

 #### What role(s) does the amygdala play in explicit memory?

-May contribute to the activation of the hippocampus to stimulate memory storage.
+Contributes to the formation of explicit declarative memories by activating of the hippocampus.
+This attaches significance to episodic memories, stimulating the hippocampus to store emotional details.

 #### Why are conditioned emotional responses said to involve implicit memory?